Blackhorse Lane Ateliers

-We will be working with the Centre for Circular Design at Chelsea College of Arts (UAL) to develop R&D around sustainable laundering and finishing techniques to enable the emergence of a new and unique ‘London’ denim-washing aesthetic inspired by the principles of the circular economy.
+The BFTT creative R&D project supported Blackhorse Lane Ateliers ambition to research and develop sustainable laundering and finishing techniques, to create a new and unique ‘London’ denim-washing aesthetic, inspired by the principles of the circular economy.

 R&D Project Lead